cashmusic/platform/interfaces/php/admin/components/text/en/help/gettingstarted.md

    idea, elements are bundles for functionality you can publish to your site with a single line of code.

-While you explore the pltform remember that you can always use the Help menu in the upper bar to see tips for the page you're on or to come back to this FAQ section.
+While you explore the platform remember that you can always use the Help menu in the upper bar to see tips for the page you're on or to come back to this FAQ section.

 And hover over your email in the upper bar at any time to access system settings, edit your account,